Lockheed Martin F-22 Raptor: Full-scale development

 The roughly equal division of work amongst the team largely carried through from Dem/Val to EMD, with prime contractor Lockheed responsible for the forward fuselage and control surfaces, General Dynamics for the center fuselage, and Boeing for aft fuselage and wings.
-Lockheed acquired General Dynamics' fighter portfolio at Fort Worth, Texas in 1993 and thus had the majority of the airframe manufacturing, and merged with Martin Marietta in 1995 to form Lockheed Martin.
-While Lockheed primarily performed Dem/Val work at its Skunk Works sites in Burbank and Palmdale, California, it shifted its program office and EMD work from Burbank to Marietta, Georgia, where it performed final assembly; Boeing manufactured airframe components, performed avionics integration and developed the training systems in Seattle, Washington.
-The EMD contract originally ordered seven single-seat F-22As and two twin-seat F-22Bs, although the latter was canceled in 1996 to reduce development costs and the orders were converted to single seaters.
-The first F-22A, an EMD aircraft with tail number 91-4001, was unveiled at Air Force Plant 6 in Dobbins Air Reserve Base in Marietta on 9 April 1997 where it was officially named "Raptor".
-(Note: The YF-22 was originally given the unofficial name "Lightning II", from the World War II Lockheed P-38 Lightning fighter which persisted until the mid-1990s, when the USAF officially named the F-22 "Raptor".
+Lockheed acquired General Dynamics' fighter portfolio at Fort Worth, Texas, in 1993 and thus gained the majority of the airframe manufacturing, and merged with Martin Marietta in 1995 to form Lockheed Martin.
+While Lockheed primarily performed Dem/Val work at its Skunk Works sites in Burbank and Palmdale, California, it shifted its program office and EMD work from Burbank to Marietta, Georgia, where it performed final assembly; Boeing manufactured airframe components, performed avionics integration, and developed the training systems in Seattle, Washington.
+The EMD contract originally ordered seven single-seat F-22As and two twin-seat F-22Bs, although the latter was canceled in 1996 to reduce development costs and the orders were converted to single-seaters.
+The first F-22A, an EMD aircraft with tail number 91-4001, was unveiled at Air Force Plant 6 in Dobbins Air Reserve Base in Marietta on 9 April 1997, where it was officially named "Raptor".
+(Note: The YF-22 was originally given the unofficial name "Lightning II", from the World War II Lockheed P-38 Lightning fighter, which persisted until the mid-1990s, when the USAF officially named the F-22 "Raptor".
 The aircraft was also briefly dubbed "SuperStar" and "Rapier".)
 The aircraft first flew on 7 September 1997, piloted by chief test pilot Alfred "Paul" Metz.
 (Note: Metz was previously the chief test pilot for the YF-23.)
 The Raptor's designation was briefly changed to F/A-22 starting in September 2002, mimicking the Navy's F/A-18 Hornet and intended to highlight a planned ground-attack capability amid debate over the aircraft's role and relevance.
 The F-22 designation was reinstated in December 2005, when the aircraft entered service.